Domino (2019 film): Plot

 Copenhagen police officers Christian Toft and Lars Hansen are sent to check out a reported domestic disturbance in an apartment.
 When they arrive, they find a man trying to leave the building with blood on his shoes.
-Toft assumes he’s the domestic assailant and handcuffs him.
-Hansen sends Toft upstairs to go check on the man’s wife, when Toft realizes he accidentally left his gun at home.
-He takes Hansen’s and goes upstairs, only to find the apartment filled with firearms, plastic explosives, and a man lying dead with his throat slit and fingers removed.
+Toft assumes he's the domestic assailant and handcuffs him.
+Hansen sends Toft upstairs to go check on the man's wife when Toft realizes he accidentally left his gun at home.
+He takes Hansen's and goes upstairs, only to find the apartment filled with firearms, plastic explosives, and a man lying dead with his throat slit and fingers removed.
 Using a hidden knife, the assailant breaks free from his restraints and attacks Hansen, inadvertently cutting his throat.
 The wounded Hansen tells Toft to give chase before losing consciousness.
-Toft pursues the assailant across the rooftop, but both fall several stories.
+Toft pursues the assailant across the rooftop, but both fall into several stories.
 While Toft lies incapacitated, he sees three men come up and knock the assailant out before taking him away.

-The police identify the assailant from fingerprints as Ezra Tarzi, a Libyan emigrant and former Special Forces operative whose parents had been killed by Salah Al-Din, an ISIS commander known as “Sheikh”.
+The police identify the assailant from fingerprints as Ezra Tarzi, a Libyan emigrant and former Special Forces operative whose parents had been killed by Salah Al-Din, an ISIS commander known as "Sheikh".
 Al-Din, who smuggles weapons and explosives through a tomato importer based in Brussels, is responsible for numerous terrorist attacks which he films and edits before posting them online.
-Tarzi’s victim, Farooq Hares, was one of Al-Din’s lieutenants, and Tarzi was trying to get to him.
-Toft wants to pursue Tarzi to bring him to justice, but is suspended by his superior Detective Wold after he learns that Toft misplaced his service weapon, and is interrogated by internal affairs inspector Alex Boe.
+Tarzi's victim, Farooq Hares, was one of Al-Din's lieutenants, and Tarzi was trying to get to him.
+Toft wants to pursue Tarzi to bring him to justice but is suspended by his superior Detective Wold after he learns that Toft misplaced his service weapon, and is interrogated by internal affairs inspector Alex Boe.

 Meanwhile, Tarzi and his family have been abducted by CIA agent Joe Martin, who has relentlessly pursued Al-Din ever since he killed five of his colleagues years earlier.
 Martin pressures a reluctant Tarzi into working on his behalf by threatening to reveal his murderous deeds to his children.
-He sends him first after Hares’ nephew in Copenhagen, but during the struggle the younger Hares breaks loose and throws himself to his death.
+He sends him first after Hares' nephew in Copenhagen, but during the struggle, the younger Hares breaks loose and throws himself to his death.
 Tarzi manages to find several hidden cellphones in the apartment, from which Martin traces calls from a restaurant in Almería.
-They deduce that Al-Din intends to use a ferry to escape to friendly territory in North Africa, where he’ll be effectively untraceable.
+They deduce that Al-Din intends to use a ferry to escape to friendly territory in North Africa, where he'll be effectively untraceable.
 Tarzi travels to Almería and attempts to find Al-Din by torturing one of his underlings, but gets nothing.